-The Exeter and surrounding area has, for some time now, enjoyed a low level on unemployment – indeed in an article published by Business Leader earlier this year stated that the city ‘boasts the second lowest unemployment out of 320 cities in Europe.’
+Pre-March 2020, the Exeter and surrounding area enjoyed a low level of unemployment – indeed in an article published by Business Leader earlier early that year highlighted that the city ‘boasts the second lowest unemployment out of 320 cities in Europe.’

-There’s no denying that the local employment market hasn’t been completely untouched by the events of the last few weeks – the sad demise of one of the area’s largest employers, Flybe, is testament to that.
-And we’ve certainly been in touch with candidates who’ve found themselves, unfortunately, in a redundancy situation, however we haven’t seen the sharp increase in the number of people looking for a new job that we thought we might, at the beginning of the outbreak.
+There’s no denying that the local employment market hasn’t been untouched in the last 12 months and we’ve certainly been in touch with candidates who’ve found themselves, unfortunately, in a redundancy situation, however we haven’t seen the sharp increase in the number of people looking for a new job that we thought we might, a year ago.

 Thinking twice about a new job

 Here’s some of the most common reasons we’re hearing from candidates who’ve chosen to put their job search on hold for the time being: